-Dr. Ragsdale incorporates the newest technologies and techniques to bring state-of-the-art care to her patients and believes that patient comfort is an essential part of quality dental care.
+Dr. Ragsdale incorporates the newest technologies and techniques (laser periodontal treatment) to bring state-of-the-art care to her patients and believes that patient comfort is an essential part of quality dental care.

 The results of “cleaning and disinfecting” together have been shown to be much more effective than either one alone.
 Root Planing and Scaling is one of the best approaches for giving the body a fresh start at healing the gum and bone around the teeth.
 Dr. Ragsdale allows you to reach periodontal health in a simple, effective, less invasive, and more affordable way.